-Methadone is an effective treatment for those who are addicted to any type of opioids including prescriptions such as hydrocodone, OxyContin®, Percocet® and Vicodin®, as well as heroin and fentanyl.
+Methadone is an effective treatment option for those who are addicted to any type of opioids including prescriptions such as hydrocodone, OxyContin®, Percocet® and Vicodin®, as well as heroin and fentanyl.

 How does Methadone work?

-Methadone is part of a long-term and comprehensive maintenance program for opioid dependent clients.
+Methadone is part of a long-term and comprehensive maintenance program for opioid-dependent clients.

 How is Methadone taken?

-- In good mental and physical health
+- Stable mental and physical health

-- Abstinent from illicit drugs
+- Abstinence from illicit drugs